 - or simply to be happy and practice gratitude

 Regardless of your goal, resolution, or intention for 2022, human nature remains the same.
-As human beings, part of our biological programming is the desire for safety and security.
+As humans, part of our biological programming is the desire for safety and security.
 These two things will ensure our survival.

 We want to feel safe and in control of our lives and well-being.